-- An open minded attitude
+- An open-minded attitude

 - Tolerance to frustration and failure

-- Adaptable and flexible
+- Being adaptable and flexible

 - Curious to try new things

-- Strong communication skills
+- Possessing strong communication skills

 - Good sense of humour

-- And crucially, Cultural Intelligence
+- And crucially, cultural intelligence

-In some countries it may seem that there is no such thing as personal space.
-When queuing in some countries; that is to say in countries where they actually have a queue system, standing so close to the person in front that they can feel your breath on their neck is not considered an issue, whereas in other countries this would seem offensive.
+Personal spaceIn certain destinations, it may seem that there is no such thing as personal space.
+When queuing in some countries (that is to say in countries where they actually have a queue system), it's not considered an issue to stand so close to the person in front that they can feel your breath on their neck, whereas in other countries this would seem offensive.

-In Asia direct eye contact can be interpreted as rude and disrespectful, whereas in the United Kingdom it is an important way to show sincerity and trust.
+Eye contactIn Asia, direct eye contact might be interpreted as rude and disrespectful, whereas in the United Kingdom it is an important way to show sincerity and trust.

 - North America – to show approval

-- Japanese – to signal money
+- Japan – to signal money

-- France – means zero
+- France – zero